Benefits of studying abroad

 The University of Connecticut is also a member of Universitas 21, a group of elite universities from around the world, which also includes The University of Nottingham.
 One of the principal activities of Universitas 21 is the operation of student exchange schemes.

-Students attending the University of Texas are required to pay reduced tuition fees to the University of Texas, although these are subsidised by The University of Nottingham School of Law.
+Students attending the University of Texas are required to pay reduced tuition fees to the University of Texas, although these are subsidised by the University of Nottingham School of Law.
 It is impossible to give a precise figure, since it depends in part on currency exchange rates.
-However, as a result of recent exchange rate movements the fees have been increased from approximately £2,000 to nearer £3,000 per student for the year.
+However, as a result of recent exchange rate movements the fees have been increased from approximately £3,000 to nearer £4,000 per student for the year.

 Under the Universitas 21 scheme, no tuition fees are payable by students attending the University of Connecticut.
-However, all students on the four-year programmes pay a fee to The University of Nottingham, which is currently set at £1,350.
+However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home students.

 There is also the cost of return travel to the United States and medical insurance to cover hospitalisation.
-Accommodation costs and living expenses in Austin and Hartford are not dissimilar to those in Nottingham.
+Accommodation costs and living expenses in Austin, Hartford, St Louis and Ann Arbor are not dissimilar to those in Nottingham.

 The total difference in costs between a year at Nottingham and a year studying in the United States will depend on discretionary spending and how students spend their vacations, in particular, how much travelling they do.

-The practice is to transfer up to eight undergraduate students who have been admitted to the school and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.
+The practice is to transfer 10 undergraduate students who have been admitted to the school and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.

 The precise number of places is agreed with the law schools each year.
 Students will be selected for transfer on the basis of their examination performance in their first year of study, a legal reasoning test, an interview and their suitability for study abroad.